Agency for Healthcare Research and Quality (AHRQ), Department of Health and Human Services (HHS).

 The Patient Safety and Quality Improvement Act of 2005, 42 U.S.C.
-299b-21 to b-26, (Patient Safety Act) and the related Patient Safety and Quality Improvement Final Rule, 42 CFR part 3 (Patient Safety Rule), published in the Federal Register on November 21, 2008, 73 FR 70731-70814, provide for the formation of Patient Safety Organizations (PSOs), which collect, aggregate, and analyze confidential information regarding the quality and safety of health care delivery.
-The collection of patient safety work product allows for the aggregation of data that help to identify and address underlying causal factors of patient safety and quality issues.
+299b-21 to 299b-26, (Patient Safety Act) and the related Patient Safety and Quality Improvement Final Rule, 42 CFR part 3 (Patient Safety Rule), published in the Federal Register on November 21, 2008, 73 FR 70731-70814, provide for the formation of Patient Safety Organizations (PSOs), which collect, and analyze confidential and privileged information regarding the quality and safety of health care delivery.
+The collection of patient safety work product allows the aggregation of data that help to identify and address underlying causal factors of patient safety and quality issues.

 Since February 2005, AHRQ has convened the Federal Patient Safety Work Group (PSWG) to assist AHRQ in developing and maintaining the Common Formats.
 The PSWG includes major health agencies within HHS as well as the Departments of Defense and Veterans Affairs.
 The PSWG helps assure the consistency of definitions/formats with those of relevant government agencies.
 In addition, AHRQ has solicited comments from the private and public sectors regarding proposed versions of the Common Formats through a contract, since 2008, with the National Quality Forum (NQF), which is a non-profit organization focused on health care quality.
 After receiving comments, the NQF solicits review of the formats by its Common Formats Expert Panel.
-Subsequently, NQF provides this input to AHRQ who then uses it to refine the Common Formats before issuing as a production version.
+Subsequently, NQF provides this input to AHRQ who then uses it to refine the Common Formats.

-AHRQ is specifically interested in receiving feedback in order to guide the improvement of the Common Formats.
-Information on how to comment on the Common Formats for Surveillance—Hospital Version 0.2 Beta is available at: http://www.qualityforum.org/Project_Pages/Common_Formats_for_Patient_Safety_Data.aspx.
+AHRQ is specifically interested in receiving feedback in order to guide the improvement of the formats.
+Information on how to comment on the Common Formats for Nursing Home Version 1.0 is available at: http://www.qualityforum.org/Project_Pages/Common_Formats_for_Patient_Safety_Data.aspx.